-The Houston Astros' World Series trophy had an accident at a black-tie affair.
+The Houston Astros' World Series trophy in owner Jim Crane's hands.

 Alex Bregman is soaking up every moment of the World Series after party.
 A visit to the New York Stock Exchange included.